yochaigal/cairn/resources/frequently-asked-questions.md

 Expand for example
  </summary>

- **Warden**: "_After your encounter with the **Nightmare**, you return to camp and try to catch as much sleep as they can.
+ **Warden**: "_After your encounter with the **Blood Elk**, you return to camp and try to catch as much sleep as they can.
 By daybreak both of you are awake and ready to continue on your journey."_

  **Esther**: _"Right.
 The question is, how do we cross the **God-Slip**?
 Are there any bridges at our level?"_